Ultimate Guide To Hiking The Narrows in Zion National Park

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

-The Narrows hike is one of the most popular in Zion National Park.
-The trail takes you to the narrowest section of Zion Canyon.
-And in a surprise twist, the trail is actually the Virgin River, after the first mile!
-You will be surrounded by a thousand feet tall walls.
+The Narrows hike is one of the most famous and popular hikes in Zion National Park, Utah.
+Specifically, this unique trail takes you through the narrowest section of Zion Canyon, where the Virgin River becomes your trail after the first mile.
+Along the way, you will hike surrounded by towering canyon walls that rise thousands of feet above you, offering an unforgettable and immersive wilderness experience.

 When is the best time to hike The Narrows?